RatJuggler/guinea-bot/README.md

 A guinea pig Twitter bot currently tweeting under the handle [@guinea_bot](https://twitter.com/guinea_bot)

 It uses a very simple state machine implementation of a Markov chain (state changes are probabilistic rather than deterministic).
-The guinea pig has an internal aging mechanism and as it ages a change of state is triggered every 15 minutes (by default) to emulate its exciting and busy life.
-It will randomly tweet what it is doing on each state change and may also post a random picture from its archive or search for other "guinea pig" accounts and randomly follow one.
+The state machine runs with a change of state triggered being every 15 minutes (by default).
+The guinea pig has a lifespan, and some simple internal attributes which affect its behaviour to emulate its exciting and busy life.
+It will randomly tweet what it is doing on each state change and may also post a random picture from its archive if configured to do so.

-Tweets are selected from a JSON file, loaded on startup, that contains a variety of amusing messages for each state.
-For photos to be tweeted the path to a folder of `.jpg` files must be set using the command line option on startup, a list of the photos available to use is then loaded on startup.
+Tweets are selected from a JSON file, loaded on start-up, that contains a variety of amusing messages for each state.
+For photos to be tweeted the path to a folder of `.jpg` files must be set using the command line option, a list of the photos available to use is then loaded on start-up.
 Tweeting is limited to a 1 in 8 chance as it's very easy to generate hundreds of tweets a day.
-If the state doesn't change then there is a 1 in 80 chance of tweeting a photo (if there are any) or a 1 in 80 chance of trying to follow a new account or a 1 in
+If the state doesn't change then there is a 1 in 80 chance of tweeting a photo (if there are any).

-240 chance of pruning the friends list.
-Pruning involves removing friends who no longer pass the friendship test, unless they are following back, in which case they are muted.
-Having bots automatically follow accounts on Twitter is a bit of minefield as you never know what you are going to get.
-This bot looks for accounts by searching for "#guineapig" but if the account has one of a number of "red flag" key words in it's bio/description it will fail the friendship test and won't be followed.
+The bot has the functionality to automatically search for other guinea pigs related accounts and randomly follow them.
+This was triggered with a 1 in 80 chance if nothing was tweeted, but having bots automatically follow other accounts on Twitter is a bit of minefield as you never know what you are going to get so this functionality has been disabled.
+When enabled the bot searched for accounts using the "#guineapig" tag and then decide if it wanted to follow them after checking for a number of "red flag" keywords in the accounts' bio/description.
+It also attempts to curate the existing friends list by removing friends who no longer pass the
+"friendship test", unless they are following back, in which case they are muted.

-The state changes prioritise sleeping and eating but the internal attributes can drive it from any state to any state (see the code for the exact rules).
-Sleeping is used as the start state and the end state can be reached at any time as the guinea pig ages and reaches its lifespan duration and dies :cry:.
+The state changes that drive the guinea pig prioritise sleeping and eating, but the internal attributes can drive it from any state to any other state (see the code for the exact rules).
+Sleeping is used as the start state, and the end state can be reached at any time as the guinea pig ages, reaches its lifespan duration and dies :cry:.
+But, the internal state, age/attributes, are persisted to a file on each state change so that the same guinea pig can continue to run after a crash or power outage.

 ![Image of Guinea Pig States](https://raw.githubusercontent.com/RatJuggler/guinea-bot/master/gp-states.png)